konstellation-io/science-toolkit/cleaner/README.md

   -debug
         Set debug mode to get more detailed log of deleted files.
   -path string
-        Specify the root path of the trash folder to be cleaned. (default "./trash") -threshold int
+        Specify the root path of the trash folder to be cleaned. (default "./.trash") -threshold duration
-        Specify the minimum age of the trash items to be removed. (default 5)
+        The minimum age of the items to be removed. (default 120h0m0s)
 ```

 # Docker image